Name of Romania

 The name of Romania (România) comes from the Romanian Român, which is a derivative of the Latin adjective Romanus (Roman).
-Romanians are a people living in Central and South-Eastern Europe speaking a Romance language.
+Romanians are a people living in Eastern Europe speaking a Romance language.

 Etymology of the ethnonym Romanian (român)

 During the transition from Vulgar Latin to Romanian, there were some phonetical changes that modified romanus into român or rumân.
 The accusative form romanum was retained.